 Some breeders also manage Facebook Pages dedicated to the Maine Coon cat.
 Such pages offer a really useful platform where Maine Coon owners can ask a variety of questions, and get well informed answers back from approved breeders.
 Breeders operating these pages often use their Facebook page as a way of advertising upcoming Maine Coon kittens for sale.

 Other Facebook pages are run by Maine Coon fanatics who have built a community of people who love the breed.
-These are great pages to utilise when buyings a grey Maine Coon, because users can often recommend local breeders whom they have had a positive experience with.
+These are great pages to utilize when buying a grey Maine Coon, because users can often recommend local breeders with whom they have had a positive experience.

 Look out for the following Facebook pages: